 The marks obtained in the remaining seven papers, as well as those earned in the interview test, are combined to determine your final score.

-- Start early and do not procrastinate
+- Start your preparation early and do not procrastinate.

-- Keep a daily study diary/log of proper notes
+- Keep a daily study diary/log of proper notes.

-- Revise the previous day’s crisp notes before starting another chapter
+- Revise the previous day’s crisp notes before starting another chapter.

 - Refer to NCERT books to clear the basic concepts and make your foundation strong.